Healthy Soul Food and The African Diet

 - The risk markers for cancer switched for both groups based on diet change re-emphasizing the impact of high fiber diets in lowering risks of colon cancer

-For easy recipes that represent the other soul food try these:
+For easy recipes that represent the healthy soul food try these: